Guatemala Jalapa

 We do not accept returns on our coffee beans.
 If your coffee was damaged during shipping or if you are unhappy with your coffee please contact us at vik@vikroasters.com so we can make it right.

-Chocolate, juicy apple, almond.
-Smooth and clean, an excellent all day sipper.
+Hazelnut, nectarine, juicy.
+Smooth and clean, an excellent all day sipper

 Excellent for drip/pour over, aeropress & French press